Career Connected Learning creates pathways to success

 Washington state ranks among the highest in the nation for STEM jobs, and opportunities to access family-sustaining wage careers are rapidly growing.
 Washington STEM works with industry and education leaders, alongside our STEM Network partners, to ensure equitable access to the career opportunities a STEM education provides.

-Angie Mason-Smith, Senior Program Officer
+Angie Mason-Smith, Program Director

 Overview